Elise Mertens: 2023: Two WTA 1000 titles and world No. 1 in doubles

 In doubles, she reached her second quarterfinal at the Australian Open, with new partner Storm Hunter.

 In singles, she returned to the top 30 on 3 April 2023 at world No. 29 following a fourth round showing at the 2023 Miami Open where she defeated Alycia Parks, eighth seed Daria Kasatkina and 29th seed Petra Martić.

 At the Madrid Open, she also reached the fourth round with wins over Rebecca Marino and Jule Niemeier but lost to Mayar Sherif.
 In doubles, at the Italian Open, she won her fifth WTA 1000 title partnering with Hunter.
 As a result, she returned to the top 10 in doubles on 22 May 2023.
 At the French Open, she reached the fourth round with wins over lucky losers Viktória Hrunčáková, Camila Osorio, and third seed Jessica Pegula, before losing to Anastasia Pavlyuchenkova.

 She returned to world No. 1 in doubles on 25 September 2023 after more than a year, following a semifinal showing at the Guadalajara Open with Hunter.
 They reached the final of the tournament defeating Caroline Dolehide and Asia Muhammad.
 They won the title defeating Erin Routliffe and Gabriela Dabrowski.
 At the same tournament in singles, she lost in the second round to Leylah Fernandez.

 She won her eighth singles title at the Jasmin Open in Monastir, by defending it with a win over Jasmine Paolini, and returned to the top 30 in the rankings.

-At the 2023 ATP Finals, she reached the semifinals in doubles with Hunter and finished the year ranked No. 2 in doubles for the first time.
+At the 2023 WTA Finals, she reached the semifinals in doubles with Hunter and finished the year ranked No. 2 in doubles for the first time.

-2024: Third Hobart final, Australian Open champion
+2024: Third Hobart final, Australian Open title

 As top seed, Mertens reached her third final at the Hobart International, where she lost to second seed Emma Navarro.

 Seeded second with Hsieh Su-wei, she reached her second Australian Open final, defeating the third seeded pair of current world No. 1 Storm Hunter and former world No. 1 and defending champion, Kateřina Siniaková.
 In the final, they defeated Jeļena Ostapenko and Lyudmyla Kichenok to win their second major title together and Mertens’ fourth overall.
 As a result, she regained her No. 1 ranking in doubles.

 Partnering with Hsieh, Mertens won the Indian Wells Open in March, defeating former world-number-one players Hunter and Siniaková and the Birmingham Classic in June, with victory over Miyu Kato and Zhang Shuai.
 At Wimbledon, she reached the semifinals with Hsieh.

 At the Jasmin Open, where she was two-time defending champion, she lost in the round of 16 to Eva Lys.

 Alongside Hsieh, Mertens qualified for the end-of-season WTA Finals but exited in the group stages after compiling a record of one win and two losses.